:: hitched to everything :: HOME | Contact Me ::

 T

-Tuck Shop - dinkum Aussie pies in dah 'hood, sausage rolls, lamingtons and vanilla slices - friendly folks, open late
+Tuck Shop - dinkum Aussie pies in dah 'hood, sausage rolls, lamingtons and vanilla slices - friendly folks, open late.
+Update: They've now branched out with additional locations.

 U

 Union Square - some may think of Times Square or even Central Park as the heart of Manhattan, but, for me, it's clearly Union Square.
 Practically every subway line intersect there.
 So do New Yorkers of every ethnicity and socio-economic level.
 You'll see junkies, artists and models.
 (I saw TED prize winner photojournalist James Nachtwey strolling through Union Square late one night last year.)
 You can shop for fine clothes, crafts or produce.
-Buy a $10 CD or DVD at the Virgin Superstore.
-Eat at anyone of a myriad of restaurants.
+Eat at any one of a myriad of restaurants.
 Or just hang out in Union Square itself, watching the skaters, musicians or outdoor theater, or listening to the constant parade of passionate and/or crazy people preaching their sermons and conspiracy theories.
 And it's free.
 Just steer clear of the Scientologists.

 V